regen-network/regen-ledger/docs/regen-ledger/README.md

 ### Ecocredit Module

-::: tip COMING SOON
+::: tip Available in Regen Ledger v2.0
-An experimental version of the ecocredit module is available on [Hambach Testnet](/getting-started/live-networks.md#hambach-testnet).
-Regen Ledger v2 will include the first official release of the ecocredit module, making the ecocredit module available on [Regen Mainnet](/getting-started/live-networks.md#regen-mainnet).
+The ecocredit module is available on [Regen Mainnet](/getting-started/live-networks.md#regen-mainnet) and [Hambach Testnet](/getting-started/live-networks.md#hambach-testnet).
 :::

 The **Ecocredit Module** is our module for managing the issuance, trading, and retiring of credits pertaining to verifiable changes in ecosystem health.